mit-ccc/TweebankNLP/README.md

 ## Acknowledgement

 The Twitter-Stanza pipeline is a friendly fork from the [Stanza](https://github.com/stanfordnlp/stanza) libaray with a few modifications to adapt to tweets.
 The repository is fully compatible with Stanza.
 This research project is funded by MIT Center for Constructive Communication (CCC).
+This repository is mainly contributed by [Yining Hua](https://ningkko.wordpress.com/about-me/) (@ningkko) and [Hang Jiang](https://www.mit.edu/~hjian42/) (@hjian42).